HirokiHamaguchi/latexlint/README.md

 U+FF08 and U+FF09 are used for `（` and `）`, respectively.
 We do not detect these characters because they are often used in Japanese documents.

-If you want to detect all non-ASCII characters, use the following Regex with [LaTeX Lint: Add Rule to Detect](#latex-lint-add-rule-to-detect).
+If you want to detect all non-ASCII characters, use the following Regex with [LaTeX Lint: Add Custom Detection Rule](#latex-lint-add-custom-detection-rule).

 ```txt
 [^\x00-\x7F]